What is skin rejuvenation and resurfacing?

 Surgery of the Ear (Otoplasty)

 With one or more common techniques, the surgeon makes a small incision in the back of the ear to expose the ear cartilage.
 The surgeon will then sculpt the cartilage and bend it back toward the head.
 Non-removable stitches may be used to help maintain the new shape.
 Occasionally, the surgeon will remove a larger piece of cartilage to provide a more natural-looking fold when the surgery is complete.
-In most cases, ear surgery will leave a faint scar in the back of the ear that will fade with time.
+In most cases, ear surgery will leave a faint scar in the back of the ear that may fade with time.

 For additional information on EYELID to EAR: